iewaij/idinn-streamlit/docs/joss/paper.md

 ## Dual-sourcing problems

-We can solve dual-sourcing problems with `idinn` in a way similar to the solution to single-sourcing problems described in the previous section.
+Solving dual-sourcing problems with `idinn` is similar to the approached employed for single-sourcing problems described in the previous section.

 ### Initialization